CarviS0302/CS389_AndroidStudioProjects/git exercise/readme.txt

-@Kai Wang: no screenshot, please check file "terminal output.txt" for process, thank you.
+@Kai Wang: no screenshot, please check file "terminal_x.txt" for process, thank you.